Tabular View

 1. Create a tabular view with the dimensions, date, usage, and filter parameters.

-2. Click the Copy share link (sideways “V”) icon on the upper-right side of the Tabular View page.
+2. Click the copy tabular view icon (sideways “V”) next to the cost selector.
 The current URL is copied to the clipboard.

 3. Paste the URL into other tools such as email or chat clients to send to other users.